RediSearch/RediSearch/docs/Commands.md

 * **SORTBY {nargs} {property} {ASC|DESC} [MAX {num}]**: Sort the pipeline up until the point of SORTBY, using a list of properties.
-By default, sorting is ascending, but `ASC` or `DESC ` can be added for each propery. `nargs` is the number of sorting parameters, including ASC and DESC. for example:
+By default, sorting is ascending, but `ASC` or `DESC ` can be added for each property. `nargs` is the number of sorting parameters, including ASC and DESC. for example:
   `SORTBY 4 @foo ASC @bar DESC`.

     `MAX` is used to optimized sorting, by sorting only for the n-largest elements.
 Although it is not connected to `LIMIT`, you usually need just `SORTBY … MAX` for common queries.